Steeplejacks

 Trade Knowledge Matters Too

-Many steeplejack roles also require knowledge of the actual tasks being carried out once access is achieved.
-Depending on the job, this could include:
+Many steeplejack-style projects also require trade knowledge once access is achieved.
+Depending on the job, this may include:

 - inspection reporting